GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Methodology

-where $\tau$ is a temperature parameter that controls the distribution's sharpness and $g_{p_j}$ denotes the geographic coordinate of POI $p_j$.
+where $\tau_s$ is a temperature parameter that controls the distribution's sharpness.
 Concurrently, the temporal attention captures time-specific visit patterns.
 The temporal embedding $t'_{vec,i}$ is projected into a query vector $w_i = W_t t'_{vec,i}$, and the attention weight is computed via dot-product similarity:

-Finally, we adaptively balance the spatial and temporal signals by computing fusion weights using a softmax over their average representations \((\beta_s, \beta_t) = \text{Softmax} \left( \mathbf{W}_f \left[ \frac{1}{L} \sum_{i=1}^{L} \mathbf{l}_i \,\|\, \frac{1}{L} \sum_{i=1}^{L} \mathbf{t}_i \right] \right)\) , where $\mathbf{l}_{i}$ and $\mathbf{t}_{i}$ denote the $i$-th spatial and temporal feature vectors, respectively; $\mathbf{W}_f$ is a learnable linear projection matrix that is used to create a unified attention distribution $\boldsymbol{\alpha}_{i,j} = \beta_s \boldsymbol{\alpha}^{(s)}_{i,j} + \beta_t \boldsymbol{\alpha}^{(t)}_{i,j}$.
+Finally, we adaptively balance the spatial and temporal signals by computing fusion weights using a softmax over their average representations \((\beta_s, \beta_t) = \text{Softmax} \left( \mathbf{W}_\alpha \left[ \frac{1}{L} \sum_{i=1}^{L} \mathbf{l}_i \,\|\, \frac{1}{L} \sum_{i=1}^{L} \mathbf{t}_i \right] \right)\) , where $\mathbf{l}_{i}$ and $\mathbf{t}_{i}$ denote the $i$-th spatial and temporal feature vectors, respectively; $\mathbf{W}_\alpha$ is a learnable linear projection matrix that is used to create a unified attention distribution $\boldsymbol{\alpha}_{i,j} = \beta_s \boldsymbol{\alpha}^{(s)}_{i,j} + \beta_t \boldsymbol{\alpha}^{(t)}_{i,j}$.
 This fused attention is applied to the shared POI embeddings to create a context-aware representation $h_{\text{poi},i} = \sum_{j=1}^{|\mathcal{P}|} \alpha_{i,j} e_{\text{POI}}^{(j)}$.
 This POI-enhanced vector $h_{poi}$ is integrated with the initial features $h_{vec} = [l_{vec}, t_{vec}]$ through a residual connection, and is processed by a Transformer Encoder to produce the contextualized representations $H$.